donut-party/system/README.md

 comprehensible and it&rsquo;s possible to grow, debug, and maintain the application with minimal confusion.

-donut.system is a *depdendency injection* library that helps you manage this source of complexity.
+donut.system is a *dependency injection* library that helps you manage this source of complexity.
 It helps you in the following ways:

 - It provides *system* and *component* abstractions that give your application